 Life was simple for a fish vet in the early nineties.
 Japanese fish were too expensive for the average hobbyist and their beautiful wiles had not been fully discovered.
-The usual pond-call involved a poor filtration system, high ammonia levels, a sagging pH and a case of “garden variety” Trichodina on some hardy domestic fish.
+The usual pond-call always involved a poor filtration system, high ammonia levels, a sagging pH and a case of “garden variety” Trichodina on some hardy domestic fish.

 One would simply recommend a treatment of salt coupled with an upgrade to the filtration type and flow.
 A week later, all the fish are recovered.
 Doctor Johnson is a hero.

-Now, partly because my exposure is more widespread and Japanese fish are so much more prevalent, the fish veterinarian sees much more challenging things.
+Now, partly because my exposure is more widespread, and Japanese fish are so much more prevalent, the fish veterinarian sees much more challenging things.

 Salt resistance has arisen in the following parasites:

 Flukes – 20% of cases are completely resistant to salt treatments at any level.
 Most cases are cleared at zero-point-nine-percent but less than thirty percent still clear off at the old zero-point- three-percent standby level.
 (Medicine that can treat flukes pretty easily)